POL126

 50 / 50

-50. The function of the state in
+50. The notion that the state is

 Rate this quiz